Kota

 The advantage?

-Since employer contributions to pension schemes aren’t considered a BiK, employees don’t pay tax under the PAYE system or PRSI on the pension contributions from their employer.
+Since employer contributions to pension schemes aren’t considered a BiK, your employees don’t pay tax under the PAYE system or PRSI on the pension contributions made by you.

 Consequently, these contributions aren’t subject to the total earning and age-based limitations we discussed earlier.

-In Ireland, employer contributions to pension schemes can be offset against corporation tax, reducing employer contributions by 12.5%.
+In Ireland, employer contributions to your employees’ pension schemes can be offset against corporation tax, reducing your costs by 12.5%.

-This applies to contributions made to approved pension schemes, and there’s no upper limit on pension tax relief for employer contributions.
+This applies to contributions made to approved pension schemes, and there is no upper limit on tax relief for these contributions.

 But here’s the thing:

-Setting up and managing employee retirement benefit plans may involve extensive paperwork and substantial brokerage and administrative costs.
+Setting up and managing employee retirement benefit plans can involve extensive paperwork and substantial administrative costs.

 Want a simple and cost-effective way to set up occupational pensions?